Adeleke1/Data-Analyst/Project Build Data Dashboard/readme.md

 You can check the dashboard where I have put together these different visualization to see why flight delay and cancellation occurs in each state, airports and airline.

-# Click here to view dashboard in [Tableau public gallery](https://public.tableau.com/app/profile/adeniyi.adeleke/viz/DataVisualizationofFlightDelayandCancellations/Dashboard1?publish=yes).
+Click here to view dashboard in [Tableau public gallery](https://public.tableau.com/app/profile/adeniyi.adeleke/viz/DataVisualizationofFlightDelayandCancellations/Dashboard1?publish=yes).

+The dataset used can be downloaded [here](https://github.com/Adeleke1/PortfolioProjects/tree/main/Project%20Build%20Data%20Dashboard/misc)